 Creek crossings occur each day, but the water level should be low enough to keep your feet dry.
 We do not anticipate high water on this hike but will keep you informed leading up to your journey and your Supervisor will make decisions on creek crossings in the field.

-There are no toilets at the campsites for this journey.
-All toilet waste must be buried and you will need to bring a trowel for this purpose.
+Flushing toilets are available on Day 2 and the morning of Day 3.
+At all other times toilet waste must be buried and you will need to bring a trowel for this purpose.

 Please click the image below to see your recommended kit list.
 Outward Bound Australia does not provide food or equipment for Adventurous Journeys, so you will need to source all items.
 We have partnered with CampList, from whom you can hire and/or purchase many of the items on the list.
 To see what is available, go to www.camplist.com.au and in the central search bar, type “Outward Bound Australia”.